Woman told to spend Christmas behind bars after turning up to court sentence drunk

 ‘You’re having a ******* laugh,’ he began, before continuing his withering verbal assault, and then adding: ‘You and your silly wig.’

-With Urquhart and her male cheerleader now out of the courtroom, the judge then turned to Urquhart’s co-defendant Chloe Rowsell, 22, who was sentenced for affray.
+With Urquhart and her male cheerleader now out the courtroom, the judge turned to Urquhart’s co-defendant Chloe Rowsell, 22, who was sentenced for affray.

 SEE ALSO: Arsonist found guilty of murder